blackfireio/player/README.rst

         # Use the environment name (or UUID) you're targeting or false to disable
         blackfire "Environment name"

-It's possible use ``true`` instead of an environment name.
+It's possible to use ``true`` instead of an environment name.
 In that case, the environment name should be set via the ``--blackfire-env`` CLI option:

 .. code-block:: blackfire